HamStudy/hamstudy-hambook/writing-style-guide.md

 #### 1. Purpose Layer (Connect to Goals)
 **Lead with what this enables the reader to do or achieve:**
+- When applicable, connect first to things that "ordinary" people would already understand.
-- Connect to practical ham radio activities (DXing, emergency communication, experimentation)
+- Next connect to practical ham radio activities (DXing, emergency communication, experimentation).
+  - We want an emphasis on understanding what is possible with ham radio, but when teaching about concepts particularly it is often better to connect to things that the reader already understands, when applicable.
+E.g. teaching about power or AC circuits is easier starting with what they already see and know in their home, rather than presenting it as something new that only applies to their ham shack.
-- Explain the problem this solves or opportunity it creates
+- Explain the problem this solves or opportunity it creates.
-- Make it personal to their experience as an operator
+- Make it personal to their experience first from day to day and then as an operator.
-- Show how this expands their capabilities
+- Show how this expands their capabilities.

 #### 2. Method Layer (Explain the Principle)
 **Describe how or why this approach works in practice:**
-- Provide the reasoning that makes it effective
+- Provide the reasoning that makes it effective.
-- Explain the practical logic behind rules or procedures
+- Explain the practical logic behind rules or procedures.
-- Show how it fits into the bigger picture of amateur radio
+- Show how it fits into the bigger picture of amateur radio.
-- Connect to established amateur radio practices
+- Connect to established amateur radio practices.

 #### 3. Details Layer (Present Specifics)
 **Give the concrete facts, numbers, or procedures:**
-- State actual regulations, frequencies, formulas, or specifications
+- State actual regulations, frequencies, formulas, or specifications.
-- Provide precise technical details for exam preparation
+- Provide precise technical details for exam preparation.
-- Include memorization aids and key exam points
+- Include memorization aids and key exam points.
-- Reference specific question requirements
+- Reference specific question requirements.
+- Stick with the MVT method and don't overdo the details; teach only as much as needed, but no less.

 **Example Structure:**